Nonparametric estimation of the dynamic range of music signals: Estimation

-Proposition \ref{prop:2} and Corollary \ref{cor:1} are novel in two directions.
+and let $\tilde{q}_{n,b}(\gamma)$ be the $\gamma$-quantile with respect to $\tilde{F}$. \begin{corollary} Assume {\ref{ass:s}}, {\ref{ass:eps}}, {\ref{ass:K}} and {\ref{ass:M}}.
+Let $\hat s_b(t)$ be the estimator of $s(t)$ on a subsample of length $b$.
+If $K \rightarrow \Inf$, $b/n\rightarrow 0$, $b\rightarrow \Inf$ then $\tilde{q}_{n,b}(\gamma) \convp q(\gamma)$ when $n\rightarrow \Inf$. \end{corollary} Proposition \ref{prop:2} and Corollary \ref{cor:1} are novel in two directions.
 First, the two statements are based on $\hat{\varepsilon}_i$ rather than observed $\varepsilon_i$ as in standard subsampling.
 Second, we replace $s(\cdot)$ by $s_b(\cdot)$ allowing for local smoothing without using local-windowing on the entire sample.\\ Hence the subsampling procedure proposed here consistently estimates the distribution of $V_n$ and its quantiles.
 The key tuning constant of the procedure is $b$.
 One can estimate an optimal $b$, but again we have to accept that the astronomically large nature of $n$ would take the whole estimation time infeasible.
 Moreover, for the particular problem at hand, there are subject matter considerations that can effectively drive the choice of $b$.
 For music signals dynamic variations are usually investigated on time intervals ranging from 35ms to 125ms (these are metering ballistics established with the IEC61672-1 protocol).
 Longer time horizons up to 1s are also used, but these are usually considered for long-term noise pollution monitoring.
 In professional audio software, 50ms is usually the default starting value.
 Therefore, we suggest to start from $b=2205$ as the ``50ms--default'' for signals recorded at the standard 44.1KHz sampling rate.